dzekelid/debugger/_listings/google-stackdriver-monitoring/v2debuggerdebuggees-get-openapi.md

+---
 swagger: "2.0"
 x-collection-name: Google Stackdriver Monitoring
-x-complete: 1
+x-complete: 0
 info:
-  title: Google Stackdriver Monitoring
+  title: Google Stackdriver Monitoring Get Debugger Debuggees
-  description: google-stackdriver-provides-powerful-monitoring-logging-and-diagnostics--it-equips-you-with-insight-into-the-health-performance-and-availability-of-cloudpowered-applications-enabling-you-to-find-and-fix-issues-faster--it-is-natively-integrated-with-google-cloud-platform-amazon-web-services-and-popular-open-source-packages--stackdriver-provides-a-wide-variety-of-metrics-dashboards-alerting-log-management-reporting-and-tracing-capabilities-
+  description: Lists all the debuggees that the user can set breakpoints to.
   version: 1.0.0
 schemes:
 - http